techidaily/site-windows11/source/_posts/cutting-clutter-best-windows-apps-to-disable.md

  Having to remove manufacturer bloatware is annoying enough, but Microsoft includes a fair bit of its own in modern versions of Windows in the form of Store apps.
 Thankfully, you can uninstall most of these unnecessary programs without much hassle.

  Some of the default Modern apps, like Xbox and Weather, are useful to some people but not others.
 Others, like Candy Crush Saga, are junk you should remove.
-See how to get rid of this junk in our[Windows 10 bloatware removal guide](https://www.makeuseof.com/tag/easily-remove-bloatware-windows-10/) , or our[overview of uninstalling bloatware in Windows 11](https://www.makeuseof.com/how-to-quickly-remove-bloatware-from-windows-11/) .
+See how to get rid of this junk in our [Windows 10 bloatware removal guide](https://www.makeuseof.com/tag/easily-remove-bloatware-windows-10/) , or our [overview of uninstalling bloatware in Windows 11](https://www.makeuseof.com/how-to-quickly-remove-bloatware-from-windows-11/) .

 ## 12\.
 WinRAR